Temporary closure and reopening

 Yes, our main shop by the entrance and exit will be open during museum hours.
-The shop in Great Hall will be closed until further notice.
+The shop in Great Hall will be open on selected dates.

 We would be grateful if you could use contactless payments where possible to limit the need to pass anything to our colleagues.
 However, we will accept cash.